romanlegeza/chia-hpool-checker/README.md

 # chia-hpool-checker
-Simple checker to compare your local Chia plots to HPool
+Simple script to compare your local Chia plots to HPool